tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 }
   </style>

-Too bad the core demographic for these articles are usually people who probably don't have Dota 2 installed anymore, BUT JUST IN CASE YOU DO!
+Too bad the core demographic for these articles are usually people who don't have Dota 2 installed anymore, BUT JUST IN CASE YOU DO!

 <div class="shill_wrapper">
 <div class="sticker_wrapper">